Tyrin Turner: Career

+for his performance in Menace II Society.

+In January 2025, he started a national tour for the off-Broadway stage production of Jason's Lyric: Live!.

 Personal life

-Turner is married to Amina Garner.
 He is the father to fraternal twins, daughter Tai and son Tyrin Jr.

-Turner joined Foxx and Stephen Jackson when they both spoke out in Minneapolis following the murder of George Floyd.
+Turner joined Jamie Foxx and Stephen Jackson when they both spoke out in Minneapolis following the murder of George Floyd.